mark-nemecek/mark-nemecek.github.io/index.md

 ## About Me

-I am a Ph.D.
-Candidate in the Computer Science Department at Duke University working with Ron Parr.
+I recently graduated with my Ph.D. from Duke University where I worked with Ron Parr on transfer learning in value-based reinforcement learning methods.

 ## Research Interests